TrueWinter/ChatNotify/PluginAdapter.md

 ## JavaDocs

 When building ChatNotify (`package` using Maven), JavaDocs will be generated in `common/target/site/apidocs`.
 Anything not documented in the JavaDocs should be considered internal and not be used.

+The JavaDocs of the latest stable release are also available at [https://chatnotify.truewinter.net/docs](https://chatnotify.truewinter.net/docs).